-Those who can’t make it are encouraged to search for their own local Muster, held and organized by Aggies across the country. and the world.
+Those who can’t make it are encouraged to search for their own local Muster, held and organized by Aggies across the country and the world.
 Musters are held as far as Seoul, South Korea and Kosovo.
-In fact, last year, Southwest Airlines even hosted the very first Muster in the sky.
+In fact, one year, Southwest Airlines even hosted the very first Muster in the sky.

 The American college system isn’t perfect, but instead of focusing on its downfalls (and every institution has its downfalls), it’s time we start encouraging the sense of community and family that universities give us.
 Whether you went to college or not, I’d be willing to bet that there’s one university that reminds you of home.
 Every university has its tribe of student, alumni, and supporters.